-The Office of Student Financial Aid administers several grant programs for University of Maryland (UMD) undergraduate students.
-Offers are made based on financial need as determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
+The Office of Student Financial Aid administers several grant programs for University of Maryland (UMD) students.
+Grant offers are made based on financial need as determined by the information provided on the Free Application for Federal Student Aid (FAFSA).
 Grants do not have to be repaid.

 Federal Pell Grant

 This grant provides a "foundation" of financial aid, to which aid from other sources may be added.
-Only undergraduate students seeking their first bachelor's degree and who have exceptional financial needs may receive a Federal Pell Grant.
+Only undergraduate students seeking their first bachelor's degree and demonstrating exceptional financial needs may receive a Federal Pell Grant.
 All undergraduate students will be considered for this grant, regardless of when their completed FAFSA is received.
 Students may receive the Federal Pell Grant for less than full-time attendance, although the offer will be prorated based on the number of credits attempted.
-Offer amounts range from $672 to $6,495 for the 2021-2022 academic year.
+Offers range from $692 to $7,395 for the 2023-2024 academic year.
 For more information, please visit the Federal Aid page of the Office of Student Financial Aid website.